Docker Installation (Unix)

 Launch Allegra in the background with Docker Compose:

-This will: - Pull the latest Allegra image (alltena/allegra:latest) - Mount the host directory /home/ubuntu/allegra-home as persistent storage - Map port HTTP_PORT on your host to port 8080 in the container - Start Allegra automatically (restart: unless-stopped)
+This will: - Pull the Allegra image specified in the shipped docker-compose.yml - Mount the host directory /home/ubuntu/allegra-home as persistent storage - Map port HTTP_PORT on your host to the same port inside the container - Start Allegra automatically (restart: always)

 7. Access Allegra

-After a short startup time, open your browser and go to:
+After a short startup time, open a browser and go to:

 Default login credentials: